 Schedule twice a year veterinary visits.
 Your vet will perform a Wellness checkup which includes a physical exam, blood work, urine test and dental exam.
 During these visits mention any behavioral changes you have noticed- no matter how trivial.
 This can give your veterinarian some clues about any developing health problems.

 It is helpful to weigh your kitty on a regular basis.
-So you can regularly monitor your cat’s weight buy a digital baby scale.
-It’s worth its weight in gold.
+If you want to regularly weigh/monitor your cat's weight from home, then I would suggest purchasing a digital baby scale.
+It is worth its weight in gold.

 If your cat is eliminating outside the litter box, besides first checking with your veterinarian to rule out any underlying medical issues, try adding several litter boxes conveniently placed around the house.
 Since older cats may have arthritic issues, use lower sided boxes that are easier to enter.

 Keep your senior cat's mind occupied.
 Talk to her often during the day.
 Keep consistent feeding schedules.
 To avoid feline boredom and depression, older cats still need regular play and moderate exercise.
 Set aside special petting time and if your cat will tolerate it, brush or comb her gently.
 But most of all, enjoy and cherish the very extraordinary relationship you share with your very amazing senior citizen.
 Just like humans, kitties thrive on love and attention.

 By Jo Singer, MSW, CSW, LCSW (Ret.)